How to Grow Your Mold Remediation Company with Facebook Ads

 - It allows you to track conversions.
 This data is essential for understanding which of your ads are performing well and which aren't.
 Without it, you'll be blindly throwing money at ads that may or may not be working.

 - It allows you to remarket to visitors.
 Have you ever noticed that after visiting a website, you start seeing ads for that website everywhere you go?
-That's because of remarketing.
-And it's an extremely effective way to get people to come back to your website and convert into customers.
+That's because of remarketing, which is an extremely effective way to get people to come back to your website and convert into customers.

 - It allows you to create lookalike audiences.
-Lookalike audiences are audiences that have similar characteristics to your existing customers.
+Lookalike audiences have similar characteristics to your existing customers.
 They're often high-quality leads because they share similar interests and demographics as your existing customer base.
-So if you're looking to expand your mold remediation business, Facebook pixel will help you find new leads that are more likely to convert.

 HOW TO USE AD OBJECTIVES